The Utah Housing Market

 Supply and the Utah Housing Market

-In the first three months of 2022 (not on this graph), the Utah housing market was staying on its current trajectory of big price increases, but there has been an increase in listings that is typical for early spring.
+In the first three months of 2023, the Utah housing market was/has ??, but there has been an increase in listings that is typical for early spring.
 You can see by the graph above that the median home price increased from $375,000 in the 4th quarter 2020 to $469,000 in the 4th quarter of 2021.
 The first quarter of 2022 has seen similar increases while the total number of houses sold is declining.
 This is certainly not a favorable trend for home buyers.
 One bit of good news is that rising mortgage interest rates may slow the home appreciation rate.

 Typically, this would be the sign of a resilient and confident economy.
 And Utah certainly knows a thing or two about both resilience and confidence.

 What about Utah’s demand for housing?
 Like most of the country, the demand for housing is high in Utah.
 What are some things that drive the demand side of housing in Utah?

 The “Silicon Slopes” And The Tech Boom In Utah

 Compared to other states of similar size, Utah’s economy has never particularly lagged or faced drastic underdevelopment.
 Even at the height of the 2007-2009 recession when Utah homeowners saw an estimated $25 billion loss in equity, we were able to weather the storm relatively unscathed.
 Not just unscathed, but healthier than ever.
 Even in the current face of economic uncertainty as world events become more uncertain and with waning Covid-19 issues, Utah’s unemployment rate was only 2.4 percent in January of 2023; it is lower the national rate of 3.4%.